 A URIS scholarship of HK$10,000 and HK$7,000 will be awarded to each student participating in an individual project and participating in a group project, respectively.
 The scholarship will be issued to students in two instalments, upon a satisfactory rating of the progress and completion reports as assessed by D/SRC and meeting other assessment criteria.

 - co-curricular achievements.

-- Participate in at least 70% of the activities organised by CURI and CURI RC respectively during the project period (evidenced by the records maintained by CURI);
+- Participate in all CURI mandatory events and at least 70% of the CURI elective events during the project period (evidenced by the records maintained by CURI);

-- Attend a mini conference organised by CURI;
+- Attend and present at a conference organised by CURI;

-- Submit a mid-term report by 15 April and obtain a “satisfactory” rating; and
+- Submit a progress report and obtain a satisfactory rating;

-- Submit a completion report by 30 September and obtain a “satisfactory” rating.
+- Submit a completion report and obtain a satisfactory rating.